mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 ```

 If we look at the line under ```HEAP SUMMARY```, we can see that there were still 1,024 bytes still in use when the program exited.
+These 1024 bytes come from when we allocated the memory for our ```char *```.

-Also at the next line, we can see that there was 1 allocation and 0 deallocation, which implies a memory leak.
+Also at the next line, we can see that there was 1 allocation and 0 deallocation.
+This 1 allocation comes from calling the ```new``` function and the 0 deallocations comes from not calling the ```delete``` function.
+This implies that there is a memory leak in our program.

 We can also look at the ```LEAK SUMMARY``` to see if we can recover any leaked memory.